Memorial Book Fair

 FREE ENTRY UPON RESERVATION

-On the occasion of the publication of the book Black milk of Fanny Michaëlis (ed.
-Cornélius, 2016).
+On the occasion of the publication of the book Black milk from Fanny Michaëlis (ed.
+Cornelius, 2016).

-Between a story from memory and a fantastic tale, Black milk, inspired by the story of the author’s grandfather, explores the exodus of a young man thrown onto the roads of a continent at war.
-Reading, music and live drawing allow a singular entry into the work that is offered here to the viewer.
-Reading the comic aloud is also describing the images that make it its own language, trying to unfold in the imagination the contours of an unusual landscape.
+Between a tale of memory and a fantastic tale, Black milk, inspired by the story of the author’s grandfather, explores the exodus of a young man thrown onto the roads of a continent at war.
+Reading, live music and drawing allow a singular entry into the work that is offered here to the viewer.
+Reading comics aloud also means describing the images that make them your own language, trying to unfold in the imagination the contours of an unusual landscape.

 Location: Parvis – Free admission